image of me

 Hey there!

-I’m Janine, a solo photographer based in Davison, MI.
+I’m a photographer based in Davison, MI.
 I grew up as a military brat, traveling all over the place, both here in the US and in Europe.
 I've been living in Michigan since high school, which is where I met my husband, and together we have two grown daughters forging their own paths in life.
-These days, the only "kid" in the house is my Chihuahua, Hansel, and he definitely knows he's the baby!
+These days, the only "kid" in the house is my rescue Chihuahua, Hansel.

 I started learning photography as a child through my own natural curiosity and hands-on practice with rolls of film alongside my dad who often had his camera with him.
-We spent a lot of time walking trails and observing nature.
-I moved on to digital when my kids were young, and later strengthened my skills through coursework at NYIP and Cornell University’s Professional Development Program.
-What I’ve learned most along the way is that I have a deep-seated desire to create images that aren’t always “on trend” and embrace the imperfect - I like a mix of honest and simple, intentionally authentic, with a touch of creativity.
-I want my clients to look at their pictures and feel good about them today, tomorrow, and decades from now.
-I like to meet my clients where they are at in lives and celebrate them for exactly who are.
+We spent a lot of time walking trails and observing nature, noticing the details as we went.
+I moved on to digital and portraiture when my kids were young, later strengthening my skills through coursework at NYIP and Cornell University.
+What I’ve learned most along the way is that I have a deep-seated desire to create images that embrace the imperfect - I like a mix of honest and simple, intentionally authentic, with a touch of creativity.

 Some words that have resonated and inspired me over the years: